BenGig/MMM-mqtt/README.md

 # MMM-mqtt

 This is an extension for the [MagicMirror²](https://github.com/MichMich/MagicMirror).
-It provides the ability to subscribe to MQTT topics and display them.
+It provides the ability to subscribe to MQTT topics and emit notifications to MM modules on messages received.

 ## Installation
 1. Ensure that you have the necessary libraries/clients for mqtt installed on the computer that will be running this extension.
 (For example, running `sudo apt-get install mosquitto mosquitto-clients` on Debian-based distributions.)
-2. NOT YET...
-Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/BenGig/MMM-mqtt-dispatcher.git`.
+2. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/BenGig/MMM-mqtt-dispatcher.git`.
 A new folder will appear, likely called `MMM-mqtt-dispatcher`.
 Navigate into it.
 3. Execute `npm install` to install the node dependencies.

 ## Using the module